 Top Manuel Antonio Travel Tips

-• Manuel Antonio National Park is closed Mondays.
+• Manuel Antonio National Park is closed Tuesdays.
 Plan accordingly.

 • Arrive when the park opens at 7am.
 You’ll beat the mid-morning crowds and enjoy cooler hiking temperatures.